Conservation Officer (2 positions)

 • Prior experience in natural resource management and game and fish management required.

-• Possess and maintains a valid Minnesota Driver’s License and be insurable under the Band’s auto insurance policy.
+• Possess and maintains a valid Minnesota Driver’s License

 • Minnesota POST Board Licensed Peace Officer is required.